Displaying loader icon image

 To apply for a grant, you must apply online using the relevant application form below.

-If you do not live in Kent or Medway, see SWEF’s list of other Community Foundations that accept applications
+If your business is not located in Kent or Medway, see SWEF’s list of other Community Foundations that accept applications